This course is accredited with 7 CPD points by the Royal College of Radiologists

 |15.00 – 17.00||Lower Limb Techniques for common lower limb conditions

-Practical III – Practice Techniques for lower limb – Facilitated small group session
+Practical III – Practice Techniques for lower limb – Facilitated small group sessions with other delegates.

 Hip Trochanteric bursitis, gluteus medius tendinopathy.

 Ankle & Foot Intra-articular, posterior impingement, plantar fascia, first MTP joint.